 The firm is well represented with a plethora of offices across the UK.
 And further afield, it has launched in Madrid, Colombia, Mexico, Chile, Singapore and New Zealand.
 As well as forming associations in several other countries.

-Its report card from respondents writing in to the RollOnFriday Firm of the Year survey was, broadly speaking, good work/life balance at the cost of pay.
+Its report card from respondents writing in to RollOnFriday Best Law Firms to Work At was, broadly speaking, good work/life balance at the cost of pay.
 "My trainees have all left and now all earn substantially better base salaries than I do", mused a junior solicitor there.

 On the other hand, "For the type of work that this firm does, and the work/home life balance, the pay is good", maintained a partner.
 But it was "a recipe for discontent", according to a senior solicitor.
 "Firm is going great guns, PEP is at an all-time high, juniors are ignored if they ask to be paid on a par with peers who work for competitors.
 Think 'gruel scene' from Oliver Twist".